 Get ‘em wet.
 Some sites go into great detail about gently putting a baby in feet first and easing them in like a great yacht on their maiden voyage but it really isn’t that tricky.
 Put the baby in the water any way but head first and you should be fine.

-I liked to add a little wash to a wet facecloth then work my way down from top to bottom.
+I liked to add a little soap to a wet facecloth then work my way down from top to bottom.
 Some friends used to add the wash to the bathwater go from there.
 Either is fine.
 I used to use a small, plastic cup to rinse them off and either used a wet washcloth to rinse any soap off their face or held it on their forehead to shield their eyes while rinsing their hair.

 Lay the towel out on the floor or counter then lay your baby on it and wrap ‘em up, or toss the towel over your shoulder then lift the baby out, hold them on your chest and fold them into the towel.
 I used to take them back to their room and lay them on their change table for the lotion rub down, diaper, and jammies.